allan9595/static_node_and_express_site-treehouse/readme.md

 See the live version at [https://bohan-portfolio.herokuapp.com/](https://bohan-portfolio.herokuapp.com/)

+note: The live version might take few seconds to load since it is on heroku free dyno.

 ## Exceeding style changes
 Changed background color, font color, font type, and a favicon logo.